walmartlabs/concord-website/docs/api/secret.md

 -F private=@/path/to/id_rsa \
 https://concord.example.com/api/v1/org/Default/secret
 ```
+After successful authentication with the prompted password, the server
+uploads and stores the files.
+The secret can subsequently be used within your
+Concord flows.

 <a name="example-username-password-secret"/>

 ### Example: Creating a Username and Password Secret

-On a default installation you can create a username and password secret with
+You can a username and password secret with as follows:
-the default `admin` user and its authorization token:

 ```
-curl -H "Authorization: auBy4eDWrKWsyhiDp3AQiw" \
+curl -u myusername \
 -F name=myKey \
 -F type=username_password \
 -F username=myUser \